adrianblakey/slot-car-data-logger/usecase.md

      1. NameSerial number and IP address (if attached).
      2. Software Version.
      3. Software name.
-     4. Read/write of the profile (track/lane) setting and display.
-     5. Notification of log data (track voltage, controller voltage, controller current).
-  2. A read/write profile service - for modifying the target track selection.
+  2. A read/write profile service - for display and modifying the target track and lane selection.
-  3. A notification service for receiving the captured voltage and current data.
+  3. A notification service for receiving the device-captured track voltage, controller current and controller voltage and current data.

-Note: Bluetooth low energy standards restrict the device to a maximum of 3 advertisements.
+Note: Bluetooth low energy standards and the device's python implemenatation seem to restrict the device to a maximum of 3 advertisements.
 Any extensions to the Bluetooth capbilities should therefore add characteristics to the profile maintenance service.

 Prior to attending a specific track or at arrival at the track, the device shall be powered up by plugging in to a lane or suitable bench power supply (note: the device also has a standard micro-usb connection on the pi pico w board that will power up the device and permit serial terminal access to the python “REPL”) using the standard three color-coded banana plugs.